The output distribution of important LULU-operators: The output distribution of arbitrary erosion-dilation cascades

 where $ $

 is an {\it erosion} with structural element $W=\{-n,-n-1,...,1,0\}$ and

 $ $

 is a {\it dilation} with {\it structural element} $W'=\{0,1,...,n\}$.
 Generalizing the $LU$-operators $L_nU_n$ and $U_nL_n$, call a $LULU$-{\it operator} any composition of the basic smoothers $L_n$ and $U_n$, such as $L_3U_4L_2U_1 U_5$.
-In particular, each $LULU$-operator is a composition of dilations and erosions, that is, an {\it cascade of dilations and erosions} (CDE).
-More generally, each alternating sequential filter (ASF), which by definition is a composition of morphological openings and closings with structural elements of increasing size, is a CDE with the extra property of featuring the same number of erosions and dilations.
-See also \cite{Heijmans}.
+In particular, each $LULU$-operator is a composition of dilations and erosions, that is, an {\it erosion-dilation cascade} (EDC).
+More generally, each alternating sequential filter (ASF), which by definition \cite{Heijmans} is a composition of morphological openings and closings with structural elements of increasing size, is a EDC with the extra property of featuring the same number of erosions and dilations.

-We will demonstrate our method on two examples of cascades - the first in one dimension, the second in two dimensions.
+We will demonstrate our method on two examples of EDC's - the first in one dimension, the second in two dimensions.
 This method is considerably refined in the next section.